COVID-19 – FAQs

 Protection against COVID-19

 We have released our Travel with Confidence policy outlining the steps we and our suppliers are taking to make sure that you are safe.
-Just click on the link above to explore our policy, and if you need to know more then don't hesitate to get in touch.
+Just click here to explore our policy, and if you need to know more then don't hesitate to get in touch.

 What happens if someone in my group show symptoms whilst on the challenge, or the group gets infected?